c11k / starter-kit

 function fake_phone_number(): string

 Faker can generate phone numbers that do not validate with Laravel Phone.
 This simply forces a phone number that will validate against Laravel Phone.
 They will always be in the (704) area code in US because I only wanted to add one.
-Pull requests are welcome.
+Pull requests for other area codes are welcome.

 fake_phone_number();